 The U.S. Department of Energy estimates that aggressive driving lowers gas mileage by up to 33 percent on the highway and 5 percent in the city.
 Take a deep breath and focus on accelerating and braking slowly and staying at or under the speed limit.
 Using cruise control may help, as it limits unnecessary braking and accelerating.

 The more weight the engine has to move, the more gas it consumes.
-Spend an afternoon cleaning out the trunk, removing the luggage rack, and getting rid of any other superfluous weight.
+Spend an afternoon cleaning out the trunk and getting rid of any other superfluous weight.
 If the vehicle has removable seats that are used rarely, consider storing them in the garage.

 Underinflated tires decrease fuel efficiency and also are downright dangerous.
 The National Highway Traffic Safety Administration estimates that tire failure results in 11,000 crashes a year and says that maintaining proper tire pressure (look inside the vehicle's door or in the owner's manual) is the most important part of tire safety.
 This is a concern especially during the hot summer months when the added heat can lead to blowouts and tread separations.
 For every 1 psi (pounds per square inch) below the recommended tire pressure, fuel efficiency decreases by 0.3 percent.
 This is a per-tire calculation, meaning if all four tires are under-inflated the overall loss can be significant.